-This Frequently Asked Questions (FAQ) page covers questions about how to get started in Canvas and about UBC’s transition from Connect (our old system).
+This Frequently Asked Questions (FAQ) page covers questions about how to get started in Canvas.

-If you have a question about using Canvas that’s not answered below, you can access the Help menu within Canvas for 24/7/365 support or search the Canvas Guides.
-If you experience technical problems while using Canvas that seem more UBC-specific (for example, you can’t log in), please contact the UBC Information Technology Service Centre for assistance, using their online form.
+If you have a question about Canvas that’s not answered below, you can search the Canvas Guides or contact the UBC Information Technology Service Centre for assistance, using their online form.
+If you’re a Distance Education student, please contact the Learning Technology Hub for technical support.

 How can I access Canvas?